MSNBC host leaving the Republican party, becoming an independent

 Trump beat Democrat Hillary Clinton last November in the most divisive presidential election in modern U.S. politics, in which a gulf between Republicans and Democrats has widened and hardened over ideological positions on social and economic issues.

-Reporting by Brendan O'Brien; Editing by Clarence Fernandez
+(Reporting by Brendan O'Brien; Editing by Clarence Fernandez)